-Middle school at Haverford starts in sixth grade.
-As the boys begin their three-year journey through Crosman Hall, we create experiences that focus on the immediate needs of boys to help to prepare them for life.
+As boys begin their three-year journey through middle school, we create experiences that focus on the immediate needs of boys to help to prepare them for life.

 In addition to our outstanding liberal arts program, we emphasize and teach lessons in leadership, character, organization, public speaking, and appropriate moral and social development.